rohith1125/Prado/README.md

 `]` | )

 Where _n_ is the amount of `+`s or `-`s, and multiple `x`s or `y`s are given the power of their length. `x` or `y` directly followed by a numeral indicates an exponent.
 For example:
 ```brainfuck
 >++++[>>++++++++<<-]>++[>---<-]>
 ```
 Becomes:
 ```
 x+4(x2+8y2-1)x+2(x-3y-1)x
 ```
+If you don't understand, have some fun with the text-to-Prado translator.

 ### `Hello world!` in Prado
 In BF, the following program outputs "`Hello world!`":
 ```brainfuck
 ++++++++[>+++++++++<-]>.